Heart bypass surgery - discharge

 Off-pump coronary artery bypass - discharge; OPCAB - discharge; Beating heart surgery - discharge; Bypass surgery - heart - discharge; CABG - discharge; Coronary artery bypass graft - discharge; Coronary artery bypass surgery - discharge; Coronary bypass surgery - discharge; CAD - bypass discharge; Coronary artery disease - bypass discharge

-  Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage to reach your heart.
+Heart bypass surgery creates a new route, called a bypass, for blood and oxygen to go around a blockage in the coronary artery to reach your heart muscle.
 The surgery is used to treat coronary heart disease.
 This article discusses what you need to do to care for yourself when you leave the hospital.

 I Would Like to Learn About:

 When you Were in the Hospital

 Your surgeon took a vein or artery from another part of your body to create a detour, or bypass, around an artery that was blocked and could not bring enough blood to your heart muscle.

 Your surgery was done through an incision (cut) in your chest.
 If the surgeon went through your breastbone, the surgeon repaired it with wire and a metal plate, and your skin was closed with stitches.
 You also had an incision made in your leg or arm, where the vein was taken to be used for the bypass.